Liam7754/Multi-Agent-Reinforcement-Learning-simulating-collaboration-with-VDN-and-IQL/README.md

 # Note
-This is an up-to-date code with Gymnasium
+This is an up-to-date code with Gymnasium and numpy
 # Multi-Agent-RL-simulating-collaboration-with-VDN-and-IQL

 Table of contents: